Kajiih/MusicBrainz2Notion/README.md

 ## ⚠️ Current Limitations

+- **Unverified App**: The app in unverified and the user must confirm that they trust it.
+MacOs can be particularly annoying and require to trust every dependency one by one, which takes forever.
+As a workaround, you can [run the app from source](#-running-from-source).
 - **Large Databases**: The app isn’t fully optimized for very large databases yet, which may cause slower startup times as the number of pages increases.
 - **Notion API**: The Notion API can sometimes be unreliable, and not every scenario is covered yet—occasional crashes may occur.
 - **Canonical release downloads**: Sometimes, the canonical release database has to be updated, which can take some time and requires approximately 10 GB of free disk space during the update process.